Office of International Student Services

 - Transfer Students with an active SEVIS record must submit the Transfer-In Request in addition to the Immigration Verification Form.
 The Transfer Request Form will be completed by the student and the International Advisor (DSO or ARO) of the previous institution.

-- H Visa holders must submit the H1/H4 approval notice, I-94 and travel visa stamp in your passport.
+- H Visa holders must submit the H1/H4 approval notice, I-94, and travel visa stamp in their passports.

-- H4 visa holders will also include the spouse’s H1 visa approval notice, a letter from H1 spouse employer and/or your spouse’s recent pay-stubs.
+- H4 visa holders will also include the spouse’s H1 visa approval notice, a letter from the H1 spouse’s employer, and/or your spouse’s recent pay stubs.

 - Proof of Financial Support